There are two types of people in the world. People who love meetings and people who hate them.

 1. Prepare an Agenda

-Every meeting needs to have an agenda.
-Even teams that meet on a regular basis need a structured format.
+Even teams that meet regularly need a structured format.

 If meetings don’t have structure and focus, they have the potential to go down endless rabbit trails that go nowhere.